znalbert/fend_p3/README.md

 Just go [here](http://znalbert.github.io/fend_p3/) and the game will load.
 It's always in a play state.
 Once you run out of lives it just resets your score, lives, and the bug speed.

-To control the player use the arrow keys on your keyboard and try to get to the water without running into any bugs!
+Use the arrow keys on your keyboard to control the player, and try to get to the water without running into any bugs!

 ##More Info About This Project